 How the grants will be awarded

-The National Lottery Community Fund, ITV and STV shortlisted five projects in each region to go forward to the public vote and now we want you to decide which projects you would like to see receive National Lottery funding.
+The National Lottery Community Fund and ITV shortlisted five projects in each region to go forward to the public vote and you decided which projects you wanted to see receive National Lottery funding.

-About the partners
+About our partners

 The National Lottery Community Fund

-The National Lottery Community Fund is the largest funder of community activity in the UK, giving out 40% of the money raised by National Lottery players to good causes.
+The National Lottery Community Fund is the largest funder of community activity in the UK – supporting people and communities to prosper and thrive.